adityarajagopal/MIPS-Emulator/README.md

 This is a MIPS CPU emulator that takes as input machine code and outputs the results of running the code throuhg a MIPS CPU.
-The emulator executes the following instruction set.
+The emulator executes the instruction set described below.
+As this project was done as a piece of coursework in second year, the makefile is not my own, but that provided to us.

 Code  |   Meaning
 ------|-------------------------------------------